 Cambridge qualifications develop successful students.
-The qualifications not only build understanding and knowledge required for progression, but also learning and thinking skills that help students become independent learners and equip them for life.
+The qualifications build not only understanding and knowledge required for progression, but also learning and thinking skills that help students become independent learners and equip them for life.

 Not-for-profit, part of the University of Cambridge